How Long Does it Take to Learn Animation?

 • Noble Desktop offers in-person and live online animation training courses to aid in skill development and mastery of animation techniques.

-Like many aspiring Animators, you might want to learn animation but worry that it will take too much time.
+Like many aspiring animators, you might want to learn animation but worry that it will take too much time.
 The time it takes to learn animation skills will vary from student to student because animation is a wide field of techniques and skills.
 Students wanting to learn the basics of making animated assets in Photoshop or After Effects may only need a few weeks of training.
 By contrast, students looking to work on complex, digitally animated projects like film and television may need months or even years of training.
 Of course, this depends on several factors.
 Keep reading about how you can learn animation and some resources to help speed the process along.

 What is Animation?

 Most people have seen animated movies or shows, but what is animation?
 Animation is the process of photographing a still image—typically a drawing—then making slight modifications to the image while taking successive pictures.
-An animator will rapidly show these pictures to make it appear as if the image is moving.
-An animator would create a series of pictures to show, for example, a flower on a windy day, each with the flower in a slightly different position.
+An Animator will rapidly show these pictures to make it appear as if the image is moving.
+An Animator would create a series of pictures to show, for example, a flower on a windy day, each with the flower in a slightly different position.
 When viewed quickly, one after another, the flower will appear to move back and forth even though it’s not actually moving.

 Animation skills are great to have in many different jobs; they’re just fun!
 Animators don’t just create movies or television shows.
 They also create moving graphics for websites, video games, or visual effects.
-Most animators now use software to create the graphics, though some still use drawings and sketches to bring their imagination to life.
+Most animators now use software to create the graphics, though some still use drawings and sketches to bring their ideas to life.

 Read more about what animation is and why you should learn it.